cert-manager/website/content/en/docs/usage/kube-csr.md

 ## Annotations

-To keep feature parity with CertificateRequests, annotations are used to store values that do not exist as `spec` fields on the CertificateSigningRequest resource.
+To keep feature parity with CertificateRequests, annotations are used to store values that do not exist as `spec` or `status` fields on the CertificateSigningRequest resource.
 These fields are either set by the _requester_ or by the _signer_ as labelled below.

 - `experimental.cert-manager.io/request-duration`: **Set by the requester**.
 Accepts a [Go time duration](https://golang.org/pkg/time/#ParseDuration) string